philc/vimium/README.markdown

 -  View source (`gs`) now opens in a new tab.
 -  Support for browsing paginated sites using `]]` and `[[` to go forward and backward respectively.
 -  `z0` will reset the zoom level for the current page.
+-  Many of the less-used commands are now marked as "advanced" and hidden in the help dialog by default, so that the core command set is more focused and approachable.
 -  Bugfixes.

 1.21 (10/24/2010)